peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  array of that representation, using the specified options for encoding the object to CBOR format.
 If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
+The example code given in <see cref='M:PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can be used to write out certain keys of a CBOR map in a given order.

 **Parameters:**